protectai/modelscan/README.md

 | -hf or --huggingface | Scan all the models in a HuggingFace model repository | ```modelscan -hf /repo/model_file```

 Remember models are just like any other form of digital media, you should scan content from any untrusted source before use.

+**NOTE**: LLMs are large files, it can take a few minutes to download them before scanning.
+Expect the process to take just a few minutes to complete.

 ### Understanding The Results